jecroispATWIT/NBA_Performance_Predictor/README.md

 **Question 1**: How do individual player statistics (such as points per game, assists, and rebounds) compare to other players?
 - I calculated the weighted player productivity score for each player based on a combination of key individual player statistics, and this score provides a comprehensive  measure of their overall impact on the game.
 Here's the evidence and analysis based on this data:

-- Weighted Player Productivity Score: We assigned weights to various statistical categories, with points per game (pts_per_game) having the highest weight (0.4) and other categories receiving weights accordingly.
+- Weighted Player Productivity Score: I assigned weights to various statistical categories, with points per game (pts_per_game) having the highest weight (0.4) and other categories receiving weights accordingly.
 This allowed us to calculate a single score that represents the overall productivity of each player.
 		[Corrolation Matrix](Images/289400742-d765b848-e496-467e-8d74-b3195b8b4d2e.png)

-- Comparison of Player Productivity: By comparing these weighted productivity scores across all players, we can objectively assess their relative impact on the game.
+- Comparison of Player Productivity: By comparing these weighted productivity scores across all players, I can objectively assess their relative impact on the game.
 Players with higher scores are deemed to have a more significant overall influence based on their performance in various statistical categories.

 	 |   Rank   |     First      |         Last          | Weighted Productivity Score |
 	|:--------:|:--------------:|:---------------------:|:---------------------------:|